Lauren Hughes, MD, IBCLC

 Finding Breastfeeding Medicine

-Dr. Hughes lives in Overland Park with her husband, Jordan, young son, Calvin, and twins, Nolan and Sloane.
+Dr. Hughes lives in Overland Park with her husband, son, and twins.
 She also has a rescue dog named Jolene.
 After her nursing experience with her oldest and then one of her twins being diagnosed with a rare genetic disorder, Dr. Hughes understood the value of being able to easily access her trusted pediatrician.
 She loves this model of care because it allows her the flexibility to be present with her family while providing exceptional care to her patients.
 When she’s not working with patients (or working on her clinic!) she and her husband love doing house projects.
 She also loves reading, crocheting, Peloton-ing, and building puzzles with her family.

 In addition to her own family, her patients and their families are what keep her smiling when she gets up and eager to go to work every day.
 Seeing a new parent feel confident in their decisions, being able to help a family rest when she sees a sick child on the weekend, and simply being able to put minds at ease with quick answers via text - all of this is so rewarding.
 The truly personal and unique relationships she develops with her patient’s families make it feel less like treating patients, and more like helping out a friend.